This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 There are many things to do in the Hayden Valley area of Yellowstone.

-Grand Canyon of Yellowstone National Park
+5. See the Grand Canyon of Yellowstone National Park

 I only learned that Yellowstone NP had a Grand Canyon and waterfalls after writing a post last year about best Montana hikes.

 Are you serious?
 The Grand Canyon is spectacular and a Yellowstone must see!